-IAU College offers several merit-based scholarship, need-based scholarship, grant, and work-study opportunities to both semester and summer students each year.
+IAU College offers several merit-based scholarship, need-based scholarship, grant, and work-study opportunities to semester, summer and J-term students each year.
 To be eligible for IAU scholarship, grant and work-study opportunities, students must abide by all IAU policies and regulations as stated on the policies page and maintain a 3.0 or higher GPA while attending IAU.
 Grants are awarded automatically based on the criteria listed below.

 Diversity Scholarship - The Diversity Scholarship recognizes the academic achievement and potential of students who, through sharing of their varied cultural perspectives, will enhance the experience of all IAU students and the excellence of IAU College.
 The scholarship is open to students who have been traditionally under-represented on study abroad programs.
 This group includes, but is not limited to, students identifying by a certain race, ethnicity, religion, gender identity, disability, age, national origin or ancestry, ethnic origin or veteran status as well as first generation college students, students from low income families, and students with a history of overcoming adversity.
 Awards range from $500 to $2,000 each semester.
 Awards range from $500 to $1,000 each summer.

 Amos Booth French Honors Scholarship - In honor of Amos Booth, esteemed teacher, director, and second President of IAU College, IAU offers a merit-based scholarship to eligible students who have been accepted into the French Honors Program.
 Students applying for this scholarship must have a 3.5 GPA or higher.
 Awards range from $500 to $1,500 each semester.
 Summer recipients receive up to $500.